THREADING STATION EMPLOYEE HANDBOOK

 D. Breaks

-X. TIP REPORTING
+VII.
+TIP REPORTING

-XI.
+VIII.
 MAINTENANCE AND SUPPLY REQUESTS

-XIII.
+IX.
 REIMBURSEMENT OF EXPENSES

 If you an incur an expense during the course of your duties, report the expense to your supervisor and save your receipt.
 You will be reimbursed in your next check.

-XIV.
+XIII.
 SEPARATION

 Either the Threading Station or the employee may initiate separation.
 The Threading Station encourages employees to provide at least two weeks (10 days) written notice prior to intended separation.
 After receiving such notice, an exit interview will be scheduled by the Executive Director or his or her designee.
 The owner has authority to employ or separate all other employees.